hashicorp/terraform-provider-vault/website/docs/r/transit_secret_backend_cache_config.html.md

 # vault\_transit\_secret\_backend\_cache\_config

-Configured the cache for the Transit Secret Backend in Vault.
+Configure the cache for the Transit Secret Backend in Vault.

 ## Example Usage